Friday, September 30, 2022

 But both turn to violence in the end.
 The Cyclops has a lot of murder and gore for a comedy.
 It is a different kind of comedy, anyway, than that of Aristophanes.

 The British Museum has a beautiful bowl depicting the moment before the blinding of the Cyclops.
 Please note the two Euripidean horse-satyrs on the right.
-The bowl is a likely a close contemporary of the play.
+The bowl is likely a close contemporary of the play.

 Next week: Odysseus returns in Philoctetes by Sophocles (409 BCE), a calming relief from the hysterics and turbulence of Aristophanes and Euripides.
 Philoctetes, too, was likely followed by a play about dancing, singing, drunken, horny horse-men.